tnagler/VineCopula/README.md

      * `plot`, `contour`: surface/perspective and contour plots of the copula density.
-Possibly coupled with standard normal margins (default for `contour`.)
+Possibly coupled with standard normal margins (default for `contour`).

+  * `BiCopSim`: Simulates from a bivariate copula.

-  * `BiCopEst`: Estimates a bivariate copula fwith a prespecified family.
+  * `BiCopEst`: Estimates parameters of a bivariate copula with a prespecified family.
 Estimation can be done by maximum likelihood (`method = "mle"`) or inversion of the empirical Kendall's tau (`method = "itau"`, only available for one-parameter families).
 Returns an object of class `BiCop`.

-  * `BiCopSelect`: Estimates a bivariate copula for a set of families and selects the best fitting model (using either AIC or BIC).
+  * `BiCopSelect`: Estimates the parameters of a bivariate copula for a set of families and selects the best fitting model (using either AIC or BIC).
     Returns an object of class `BiCop`.

-  * `BiCopGofTest`: Goodness-of-Fit test for bivariate copulas.
+  * `BiCopGofTest`: Goodness-of-Fit tests for bivariate copulas.

   * `BiCopVuongClarke`: Vuong and Clarke tests for model comparison within a prespecified set of copula families.

-  * `BiCopSim`: Simulates from a bivariate copula.

   * `BiCopPar2Tau`, `BiCopTau2Par`, `BiCopPar2Beta`, `BiCopPar2TailDep`:
     Conversion between dependence measures and parameters (for a given family).
     Functions are vectorized in all arguments.